 Spain ranks with Germany and France in offering Europe's best-maintained superhighways.
 It also boasts one of the fastest and most efficient public transportation systems in the world, especially its national rail system.
 Madrid stands at the hub of a vast transportation empire, with many once-remote cities now within easy reach of the capital -- for example, Córdoba in 1 1/2 hours or Seville in 2 1/2 hours.

 Our itineraries take you to some major attractions and charming towns.
 The pace may be a bit breathless, so skip a town or sight occasionally to have chill-out time -- after all, you're on vacation.
-You can also peruse our review of the best of Spain (in the Introduction) to find out what experiences or sights appeal to you and adjust the itineraries to suit your own interests.
+You can also peruse our review of the best of Spain to find out what experiences or sights appeal to you and adjust the itineraries to suit your own interests.

 Plan on using various kinds of transportation.
 Because Spain is big, it’s worth covering long distances either by plane or high-speed train.
 Bear in mind that it may be faster to take a train from Madrid to Barcelona or Sevilla than to go to the airport and wait to get through security; and you’ll arrive in the city center.
 In practice, you may end up using trains, planes, buses, and rental cars for maximum convenience and efficiency.